sfl0r3nz05/Publisher-Agent/README.md

 ## How to use

-1. Set the environment variables of the `docker-compose.yml` file:
+1. Set the environment variables of the `docker-compose.yml` file depending on the messaging technology:

     ```bash
     AMQP_QUEUE_HOST=rmq0
     ```

+    ```bash
+    MQTT_QUEUE_HOST=mosquitto
+    ```

+2. Comment on the DataSender library depending on the messaging technology:

+    ```bash
+    nano ~/publisher_agent/src/DataReceiver.js
+    ```

+    - If use MQTT to comment:

+    ```bash
+    import { connect, sendMessage } from './DataSenderAMQP.js'
+    ```

+    - If use AMQP to comment:

+    ```bash
+    import { connect, sendMessage } from './DataSenderMQTT.js'
+    ```

-2. To launch the program using docker simply place your terminal in the project folder and run the following command:
+3. To launch the program using docker simply place your terminal in the project folder and run the following command:

     ```bash
     docker-compose up